Vincent Lemire

-Vincent Lemire (born 1973) is a French historian.
+Vincent Lemire (born 1973) is a French historian living in Jerusalem, where he directs the French Research Center.

+Biography

+Vincent Lemire was born in 1973.

-In 1998 Lemire obtained the Agrégation for History.
+In 1998, he obtained the Agrégation for History.

-He received his doctorate in 2006 with his work La Soif de Jerusalem (lit.
+He received his doctorate in 2006 for his work La Soif de Jerusalem (lit.
 "The Thirst of Jerusalem"), which was published as a book in 2011.

 His book Jerusalem 1900, published in 2013, was translated into several languages.

 Lemire works as lecturer at the University of Paris-Est Marne-la-Vallée and director of the European Open Jerusalem project, funded by the European Research Council.

-Lemire's research topics are the History of the Middle East, in particular Jerusalem and its Moroccan Quarter, and the history of the French slums from the 1930s to the 1970s.
+Lemire's research topics are the history of the Middle East, in particular Jerusalem and its Moroccan Quarter, and the history of the French slums from the 1930s to the 1970s.

-He also deals with the History of photography.
+He also deals with the history of photography.

+With Katell Berthelot, Julien Loiseau, and Yann Potin, Lemire wrote Jérusalem, Histoire d'une ville-monde, des origines à nos jours (translated as Jerusalem: History of a Global City in English in 2022).

+In 2022, Lemire wrote his first graphic novel Histoire de Jérusalem, with illustrations by Christophe Gaultier; in the book, an old olive tree narrates the history of Jerusalem from ancient times to the 21st century.
+An English version titled The History of Jerusalem: An Illustrated Story of 4,000 Years was released in 2025 by Abrams ComicArts.

 Awards

 In 2013 Lemire was awarded the Prix Augustin Thierry for his book Jérusalem 1900.
 La ville sainte à l'âge des possibles.